GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/permissions/index.md

 ## Overview {: #overview }

-Permission warnings exist to describe the capabilities granted by an API to extension users, but some of these warnings may not be obvious at first.
-The Permissions API allows developers to explain permission warnings and introduce new features organically which gives users a risk-free introduction to the extension.
-This allows users to decide how much access they are willing to provide an extension and which features are desired.
+Permission warnings exist to describe the capabilities granted by an API, but some of these warnings may not be obvious.
+The Permissions API allows developers to explain permission warnings and introduce new features gradually which gives users a risk-free introduction to the extension.
+This way, users can specify how much access they are willing to grant and which features they want to enable.

 For example, the [optional permissions extension's][gh-optional-perms] core functionality is overriding the new tab page.
 One feature is displaying the user's goal of the day.
 This feature only requires the [storage][api-storage] permission, which does not include a warning.
 The extension has an additional feature, that users can enable by clicking the following button: